Blendify/blender-manual/blender_docs/manual/physics/particles/emitter/force_field.rst

    :Panel:     :menuselection:`Particle System --> Field Weights`

-The Field Weight Panel allows you to control how much influence each type of external force field, or effector, has on the particle system.
+The Field Weight panel allows you to control how much influence each type of external force field, or effector, has on the particle system.
 Force fields are external forces that give dynamic system's motion.
 The force fields types are detailed on the :doc:`Force Field Page </physics/forces/force_fields/index>`.